Matatika/matatika-docs/content/concepts.md

 ### Extraction

 [Meltano](https://meltano.com/){:target="_blank"} is primarily used to manage the data extraction in your Matatika [workspace](glossary#workspace).
-Matatika are active contributors to Meltano and will continue to invest in other technologies that advance our customers' ability to implement [Data Ops](#data-ops) extraction methodologies.
+Matatika are active contributors to Meltano and will continue to invest in other technologies that advance our customers' ability to implement [Data Ops](#data-ops) methodologies.

 ### Warehousing